School Counseling Concentration

 Professional development

 Students have access to workshops, conferences, and seminars that keep them updated on the latest trends and innovations in the field of school counseling.
+You may wish to join the American School Counselor Association (ASCA) and attend annual conferences, which provide opportunities for networking with other school counselors and growing knowledge and skills.
+The Michigan School Counselor Association (MSCA) is another professional organization that offers educational opportunities and an annual conference.

 Internship

-The school counseling internship offers hands-on experience in a school setting, allowing you to apply your training while working with students on academic, career, and social-emotional needs.
+The school counseling internship offers hands-on experience in a school setting, allowing you to apply your training while working with K-12 students on academic, career, and social-emotional needs.
 You'll lead groups, deliver classroom lessons, and receive mentorship from an experienced school counselor to build your skills and confidence in the field.

 At CMU, we provide personalized support to help students secure and gain approval for their practicum and internship sites.